Wingstop

 Must-order: Spicy chicken

-Out of all the types of fast-food chains, those focused on chicken dishes are most in demand as of late.
+Out of all the types of fast-food chains, those focused on chicken dishes are in the most demand lately.
 And none are expanding as quickly as Raising Cane's, which got its start in Baton Rouge, Louisana in the 1990s.
 The restaurant has found success by never straying from its original fan favorites: crispy chicken tenders, crinkle-cut fries, coleslaw and buttery Texas toast.
-This tried-and-true menu is working out, with plans to open another 100+ stores this year across the country.

 Must-order: Chicken fingers